 - You can also find the link in “quick links” of MyACU.

 You will need to use your regular ACU username and password to access Canvas.
-If you have difficulty, contact the HelpDesk.
+If you have difficulty, contact the Team55.

 Take a video course:

 - You can learn to use Canvas by watching Linkedin Learning videos on Canvas.
+You could skip the parts about course creation, cross-listing, and student enrollments as we handle them differently as the course shows.
+Instead, see the tutorials below.
+Schedule an orientation with Berlin Fang if you prefer to have a quick overview.
 Check this page for instructions if you have issues logging into Linkedin Learn.
-If you continue to have issues, send a ticket to Team 55 (email@example.com).
+If you continue to have issues, send a ticket to Team 55 (firstname.lastname@example.org).

-- Copying Canvas course from another course shell
+- Copy Canvas course from another course shell

-- Using Blueprint courses to manage changes for multiple sections
+- Use Blueprint courses to manage changes for multiple sections

 - Semester Course Template